General Glossary

 Dysentery.

-- Loosing or Saving Facesearch for term
+Loosing or Saving Face

 18th century nobles rarely bathed and so used a lot of perfume.
 They wore a great deal of makeup and the layers built up.
 Sitting too close to the heat of the fireplace could cause the makeup to melt requiring a servant to move the screen in front of the fireplace to block the heat and thus prevent their masters from "losing face."